aeserran/Twitter-Python-LEMI-1481881775100/README.md

 2. Download the code to your computer: `git clone git@github.com:bulutmf/PerInsight.git`.
 3. cd into the app directory: `cd PerInsight`
 4. Install **virtualenv** package: `pip3.5 install virtualenv`
-5. Create a virtual env: `virtualenv venv`
+5. Create a virtual env: `virtualenv -p python3.5 venv`
 6. Activate the new virtual environment: `source venv/bin/activate`
 7. Install the required Python packages: `pip install -r requirements.txt`
 8. Open the `server.py` file and set the values for `TWITTER_USERNAME`, `TWITTER_PASSWORD`, `PERSONALITY_INSIGHT_USERNAME` and `PERSONALITY_INSIGHT_PASSWORD`.
 You can find these values from Bluemix: Dashboard => Click on the app => Look for `Show Credentials` link on each of the service tiles.
 ![Overview of the app](static/images/readme_images/credentials.png)
 9. Run `python server.py`
-10. Access the running app in a browser at: [http://localhost:8000] (http://localhost:8000)
+10. Access the running app in a browser at: [http://localhost:3000] (http://localhost:3000)

 [Install Python]: https://www.python.org/downloads/